TaitoUnited/full-stack-template/README.md

 1. Add secret definition to `taito-config.sh`
 2. Map secret to an environment variable in `scripts/helm.yaml`
 3. Run `taito rotate:ENV [SECRET]` to generate a secret value for an environment.
 Run the command for each environment.

+### Upgrading to the latest version of the project template

+Run `taito template upgrade`.
+The command copies the latest versions of reusable Helm charts and CI/CD scripts to your project folder, and also this README.md file.
+You should not make project specific modifications to them as they are designed to be reusable and easily configurable for various needs.
+Improve the originals instead, and then upgrade.